-Knowing and understanding currency rates chart is a must have knowledge for every trader.
-The charts shows trader the information about currency rates from time to time.
+Knowing and understanding the currency rates chart is must-have knowledge for every trader.
+The charts show the trader information about currency rates from time to time.

-And the trader can use to see the pattern or the movement of certain currency.
-Thus it help them take the appropriate action.
+And the trader can use to see the pattern or the movement of a certain currency.
+Thus it helps them take the appropriate action.

 Currency Rates Chart – Details